camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 ````

 * Fields output
-If you want to present in the Modeler the different fields, and user can setup each properties in a differ
+  If you want to present in the Modeler the different fields, and user can setup each property in a differ
   ![Fields Output](OutputConnectorFields.png?raw=true)

-Then, the connector must expose a list of getter().
+Then, the Connector must expose a list of getter().
 But the first letter in the getter must be in *lower case* else
 the connector SDK will not find it

 ````